Using Labels

 Note: To save time, duplicate a style by right-clicking an existing style and selecting Duplicate.
 Then you can rename and edit the style.

-For example: Searching for label:(Decalogue AND commandment:1) locates all of the places where you marked a command as being an expression of the first commandment.
+For example: Searching for label.decalogue:commandment:1 locates all of the places where you marked a command as being an expression of the first commandment.

-While label: is not required when searching for a Verbum-defined label, it is required when searching for a user-defined one.
+Note: While the term label: is not required when searching for a Logos-defined label, it is required when searching for a user-defined one.

 Add a label to an anchor in a note